 - 1 egg, mixed with 1 & 1/2 – 2 teaspoons water

-- Pour the crumbs into the food storage bag, close the bag (Ziploc works best) and knead the mixture for a short time with your hands.
+Pour the crumbs into the food storage bag, close the bag (Ziploc works best) and knead the mixture for a short time with your hands.
 Divide it into 2 equal balls, loosely wrap them in plastic wrap and press into disks.
-Then refrigerate the disks for at least 30 minutes.
+Then freeze the disks for at least 15 minutes or refrigerate the disks for at least 30 minutes.
+Can refrigerate overnight at this point.

-- Form about 24 balls of dough about ¾ – 1 tablespoon of dough per ball and refrigerate them for a few minutes while you roll out the outer dough.
+Form about 24 balls of dough about ¾ – 1 tablespoon of dough per ball and refrigerate them on a large plate or quarter sheet pan for a few minutes while you roll out one disk of the dough.
 (Form the rest of the Nutella filling into a log and put it in plastic wrap.
 You can either refrigerate the log, then cut it into coins to bake individual Nutella cookies along with the hamantaschen or freeze it for baking later.)

 Making the Hamantaschen

-- Cut 3 1/2-inch rounds as close together as possible, and place them on the lined cookie sheets, about 6 – 8 per sheet.
+Cut 3 1/2-inch rounds as close together as possible, and place them on the lined cookie sheets, about 6 – 8 per sheet.
 Gather up dough scraps and re-roll them to use up all the dough.
 Repeat with the other disk.
+Chill the dough whenever necessary to keep it cool.
+Once you have done the first 6-8 hamantaschen dough circles, form the remainder of the disk back into a disk and refrigerate it until ready to make the next batch.

-- Bake one sheet of the hamantaschen at a time, each for about 20-22 minutes (turning it halfway through), until the outside corners get lightly brown.
+Bake one sheet of the hamantaschen at a time, each for about 20-22 minutes on the middle rack of the oven (turning it halfway through), until the outside corners get lightly brown.
 If you own enough baking sheets, double them up to make a thicker baking surface that helps prevent the bottoms from burning.

 At Purim, it is traditional to visit friends, family and others (especially those in need and the elderly), delivering Shalach Manot or baskets of sweets and drinks.
 Wouldn’t these Nutella-filled hamantaschen make a nice part of the basket – or simply a sweet reminder of your caring to someone in your community.